alunacob/hackathon-2020-binder-template/README.md

 The notebook must target a computing environment with 2 GB of RAM

 After some inactivity, the docker container is culled.

+## Additional guidelines

+There are a few knowledge base entries here https://knowledge.terradue.com/display/ELLIP/Ellip+Notebooks+user+guides showing how to common tasks with a Notebook